-$700K confiscated by BRPD during traffic stop
+BRPD declines to answer questions about $700K confiscated by police during traffic stop

 Latest Weather Blog

-$700K confiscated by BRPD during traffic stop
+BRPD declines to answer questions about $700K confiscated by police during traffic stop

 BATON ROUGE - Around $700,000 was confiscated by police officers during a traffic stop near the I-10/I-12 split.